dmuth/grafana-playground/README.md

 Look, just start with the ping dashboard, okay?

 - [Ping Results](http://localhost:3000/d/WiThvuS7z/ping-results) - Shows ping time and packet loss for specified hosts.
 The hosts can be changed.
+  - Additionally, any hostname (as defined in `hosts.txt`) that starts with `internal-` will be excluded from the aggregate ping dashbaord.
+This makes tracking Internet outages easier.

 Yeah, so you loaded the dashboard, and it's showing the results of pinging multiple hosts on the Internet (round-trip time and packet loss) on a dashboard that gets updated every 5 seconds!
 Neat, huh?